SpellholdStudios/1pp/README.md

       - spwi810.spl (Incendiary Cloud): added SR compatibility.
 SR replaces CLOUDKIL.pro with dvicloud.pro, preventing 1pp to replace it with 1pincind.pro.

   - [200] 1ppv4: Core content patches (200_1ppv2_cut.tph)
-    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla ihamm10 icon and installs new ihamm10 1pp icon as ihamm05b), and not to set Borok's Fist's icon to Runehammers [default value = 1 (Yes)].
+    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla ihamm10 icon and installs new ihamm10 1pp icon as ihamm05b), and not to set Borok's Fist's icon to Runehammers [default value = 2 (No, assign the new icon to Borok's Fist, but keep the Runehammer icon for their respective hammers.)].
     - Replaced `READLN` action "*Do you want to include updated potion graphics?*" with reading new setting (1pp_potions_icons) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 2 (Heavens no -- *Everything* but Potions!)].
     - Code simplified or re-written with newer functions to provide automatic process:
       - Replaced `WRITE_LONG 0x3E 0` and `WRITE_ASCII 0x3A ~ISHLDS01~` with `WRITE_ASCII 0x3A ~ISHLDS01~ #8`.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.